flipflipshift/flipflipshift.github.io/_posts/2023-11-18-Paradox-Die.md

 The second question was posed by Gil Kalai in a 2017 <a href="https://gilkalai.wordpress.com/2017/09/07/tyi-30-expected-number-of-dice-throws/">blog post</a>.
 Most people incorrectly answered 3 (and keep in mind the audience for this blog is fairly math literate).
 The rationale was that the second question seems equivalent to the first.
 But let's calculate it explicitly.

 Analogously to last section, we begin by calculating the probability that it takes exactly $k$ rolls to see the first $6$, given that all rolls were even.
 Following standard conventions, we'll write $\text{Pr}(X|Y)$ as shorthand for "Probability that $X$ occurs, given that $Y$ occurs".
-From the <a href="https://en.wikipedia.org/wiki/Conditional_probability">formula for conditional probability</a>, we have: